lekshmicnair/Final-Project/README.md

 Are aspirations for higher education important?

+FURTHER RESEARCH

+We also have a further research page, where we have listed the interesting reads about the studies and research done in the field of higher education and predictive analytics.
+Pointers for anyone intrested in the doing further research.

 MODEL

 Before constructing a model, the data had to be processed for optimal learning.
 This included converting all columns with text values into integers.
 For the columns with only two different values, a list comprehension was used to binary-encode the data.
 Columns with multiple text values ('mother_job', 'father_job', 'reason') were split up into multiple binary-encoded columns using the pandas.get_dummies() function.
 Finally, the 'Pass_Fail' column was one-hot-encoded.